SA Health's electronic medical record for patients, families and the community

 Sunrise EMR and My Health Record

-Sunrise EMR is a state-based system that is used by healthcare workers in some of South Australia’s public hospitals and healthcare services.
-The data entered into Sunrise EMR is driven by clinicians and not the patient.
+Sunrise is a state-based electronic medical record that is only accessed by healthcare workers in South Australian public hospitals and health services where Sunrise is used.

 For more information